verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/border.md

 Description

-The shape styles at the end of stroked lines.
+The shape styles at the end of border lines.

 </div>